 1 In cases where derivative financial instruments are presented on a net basis on the balance sheet, the respective notional values of the netted derivative financial instruments are still presented on a gross basis.
 Notional amounts of client-cleared ETD and OTC transactions through central clearing counterparties are not disclosed, as they have a significantly different risk profile.
 2 Other notional values relate to derivatives that are cleared through either a central counterparty or an exchange and settled on a dily basis (except for OTC derivatives settled through collateralized-to-market arrangements, which are presented under Derivative financial liabilities).
-The fair value of these derivatives is presented on the balance sheet net of the corresponding cash margin under Cash collateral receivables on derivative instruments and was not material for all periods presented. and Cash collateral payables on derivative instruments and was not material for all periods presented.
-Includes using Loan commitments measured at FVTPL, as well as unsettled purchases and sales of non-derivative financial instruments for which the changes in the fair value between trade date and settlement date are recognized as derivative financial instruments.
-Financial assets and liabilities are presented net on the balance sheet if UBS has the unconditional and legally enforceable right to offset the recognized amounts, both in the normal course of business and in the event of default, bankruptcy or insolvency of UBS or its counterparties, and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.
-Refer to Note 2 for more information about the acquisition of the Credit Suisse Group.
-Where not all criteria for a net presentation on the balance sheet met.
-Refer to "Note 21 Offsetting financial assets and financial liabilities" in the "Consolidated financial statements" section of the Annual Report 2022 for more information.

-b) Cash collateral on derivative instruments
+The fair value of these derivatives is presented on the balance sheet net of the corresponding cash margin under Cash collateral receivables on derivative instruments and was not material for all periods presented.
+3 Includes USD 225bn related to OTC derivatives settled through collateralized-to-market arrangements.
+4 Includes mainly Loan commitments measured at FVTPL, as well as unsettled purchases and sales of non-derivative financial instruments of which the changes in the fair value between trade date and settlement date are recognized as derivative financial instruments.
+5 Financial assets and liabilities are presented net on the balance sheet if UBS has the unconditional and legally enforceable right to offset the recognized amounts, both in the normal course of business and in the event of default, bankrupty or insolvency of UBS or its counterparties, and intends either to settle on a ret basis or to realize the asset and settle the liability simultaneously.
+6 Refer to Note 2 for more information about the acquisition of the Credit Suisse Group.
+7 Reflects the netting potential in accordance with enforceable master netting and similar arrangements where not all criteria for a net presentation on the balance sheet met.
+Refer to "Note 21 Offsetting financial assets and financial isabilities" in the "Consolidated financial statements" section b) Cash collateral on derivative instruments

-USD bn Receivables 30.6.23 Payables 30.6.23 Receivables 31.3.23 Payables 31.3.23 Receivables Payables Cash collateral on derivative instruments, based on IFRS netting 54.3 41.4 32.7 32.2 35.0 36.4 of which: Credit Suisse 19.3 10.0 Further netting potential not recognized on the balance sheet (34.1) (26.7) (18.6) (17.3) (22.9) (21.9) of which: netting of recognized financial liabilities / assets (30.4) (22.9) (15.6) (14.3) (20.9) (20.0) of which: netting with collateral received / pledged (3.8) (3.8) (3.0) (3.0) (1.9) (1.9) Cash collateral on derivative instruments, after consideration of further netting potential 20.2 14.7 14.1 14.9 12.1 14.5
+USD bn Receivables 30.6.23 Payables 30.6.23 Receivables 31.3.23 Payables 31.3.23 Receivables 31.12.22 Payables 31.12.22 Cash collateral on derivative instruments, based on IFRS netting 1 54.3 41.4 32.7 32.2 35.0 36.4 of which: Credit Suisse 2 19.3 10.0 Further netting potential not recognized on the balance sheet 3 (34.1) (26.7) (18.6) (17.3) (22.9) (21.9) of which: netting of recognized financial liabilities / assets (30.4) (22.9) (15.6) (14.3) (20.9) (20.0) of which: netting with collateral received / pledged (3.8) (3.8) (3.0) (3.0) (1.9) (1.9) Cash collateral on derivative instruments, after consideration of further netting potential 20.2 14.7 14.1 14.9 12.1 14.5